 So, now that this technology is selling like hotcakes, you might be tempted to dig into it.
 However, it would be advisable to first understand the risks and threats that come with it.
 The good news is that most of these risks could be mitigated, and this article helps you with it.

-WebRTC communication comprises of two stages: Signalling stage and Communication stage.
+WebRTC communication comprises of two stages: Signaling stage and Communication stage.
 We need to consider the threats and security concerns related to all components involved, including the Server, client, and communication channel.

 Let us first talk about the security measures implemented by WebRTC.